How to relieve baby's eczema.

 Organic Cotton, does not mean that it did not get dyed or printed or infused with softeners that add non-organic substances back into the outfit.
 Organic doesn't mean less irritating, it meant the cotton was grown without the use of pesticides.
 I then found bamboo.
 A significant benefit of using bamboo as the organic base for textile fibers is that there is no need for pesticides or fertilizers when growing bamboo.
 Bamboo contains an antimicrobial agent that gives the plant a natural resistance to pest and fungi infestation.
 Bamboo is extremely breathable, unlike many other fabrics.
 "The cross-section of the bamboo fiber is covered with micro-gaps giving the fabric better moisture absorption and ventilation.
 As a result, it is able to keep the wearer almost two degrees cooler in the heat and noticeably warmer in the cold."
 The fabric is similar to the softness of silk.
 The fibers are naturally smooth and round without sharp spurs that irritate the skin, causing bamboo fabric to be hypoallergenic and great for sensitive skin.
 It is also known for it's anti-bacterial and anti-fungal properties in addition to being moisture-wicking ( I should write a separate blog on bamboo).
 Oh, and it is way better for the planet!

-We believe parents deserve products that make their life easier & babies deserve products that keep them safe & comfortable.
+We believe parents deserve products that make their life easier and babies deserve products that keep them safe & comfortable.
 This is achieved by creating pajamas that are better for their skin, more comfortable for any activity, and easier for the parents to use.
 Created out of a need for a better pajama for my own daughter's eczema and active lifestyle, we want to share these comfortable & functional pj's with your little ones too.

 I have made it my mission to dress every child in a pajama that is safer and more comfortable for bedtime.